Tsavo West National Park

 History of the Tsavo West National Park

-The tribes around the Tsavo area migrated from Sungwaya because they needed more land for their animals, water shortage, agriculture, and diseases.
+The tribes around the Tsavo area migrated from Sungwaya in the democratic republic of Congo, they migrated because they needed more land for their animals, water shortage, more land for agriculture, internal conflicts, diseases others moved just because they saw others moving.
 The tribes came and settled in the Tsavo area, the Wadawida kept domestic animals and farming with few of them started to hunt animals and making beehives but there is no evidence that they killed elephants for ivory before the coming of the British to colonize East Africa.
-The Wataita’s or Wadawidas have been living with wildlife for man years.
-They claim that 60 percent of their land was gazzeted a national park by the colonial government.
+The Wataita’s or Wadawidas have been living with wildlife for man-years.
+They claim that 60 percent of their land was gazetted a national park by the colonial government.
 The Wadawida moved and settled on Taita hill and only came to the low lands (semi-arid) which they call Nyika to look after their herds of Cattle, goats, and sheep.

-Breeds of Cattle in Tsavo West National Park
+Breeds of Cattle around Tsavo West National Park

-The people kept zebu cattle, the zebu cattle are cows that can live in very drought areas of Africa, they also resist many diseases caused by parasites lie ticks and tsetse flies.
+The people kept zebu cattle, the zebu cattle are cows that can live in very drought areas of Africa, they also resist many diseases caused by parasites like ticks and tsetse flies.

-The cattle were kept in the lower semi-arid areas they call a semi-arid place ” Nyika” those who were farmers lived in the Taita Hills.
+The cattle were kept in the lower semi-arid areas they call a semi-arid place ” Nyika” those who are farmers lived in the Taita Hills.
 The Ranch is called a Maranuin Taita language.

 During the rainy seasons which lasted for three months, the women will come to the low lands “Nyika” to cultivate cereals like corn, cowpeas after harvesting they would carry the food to the hills on their heads and donkeys.
 The houses that they build were round thatched with grass on the roof.
 The cooking pots were pots made of clay.